khanlou/Promise/README.md

 * retry asynchronous operations
 * add a timeout to asynchronous operations

-Promises are suited for any asynchronous action that can succeed or fail exactly once, like HTTP requests.
+Promises are suited for any asynchronous action that can succeed or fail exactly once, such as HTTP requests.
 If there is an asynchronous action that can "succeed" more than once, or delivers a series of values over time instead of just one, take a look at [Signals](https://github.com/JensRavens/Interstellar/) or [Observables](https://github.com/ReactiveX/RxSwift).

 ## Basic Usage

-To access the value whenever it has arrived, you call the `then` method with a block.
+To access the value once it arrives, you call the `then` method with a block.

     let usersPromise = fetchUsers() // Promise<[User]>
     usersPromise.then({ users in